 Below is information for those who have experienced Sexual Assault/Rape; Dating/Domestic Violence; or Stalking; and for friends and loved ones of these survivors.
 There is no “one size fits all” action plan.
 Experiences differ, and whatever you decide is best for you, is the right thing for you to do.
 These are some things to consider, and options that have been found helpful.
 We are here to help you through the process.
 You do not have to do it alone.

 Assess the safety of where you are.
 Do you feel safe?
-Is there a chance he/she may return?
+Is there a chance they may return?
 Is there anyone you could call for support?
 Is there a safer place that you can think of? (ex: Friend's room, Neighbor's home, Safe House for Women, Inc., etc)

 A police report may be filed.
 This would be through the Department of Public Safety (DPS) if it happened on campus or through Cape Girardeau Police Department if it happened off campus.
 Do not be afraid to ask questions before you report the incident or throughout.
 You may consult with the police officers about pressing charges and continuing forward with a criminal suit.

-If the assailant is a student at SEMO, sanctions can be placed upon him/her through the Office of Student Conduct.
+If the assailant is a student at Southeast, sanctions can be placed upon them through the Office of Student Conduct.
 Adjudication is based on a preponderance of evidence, rather than reasonable doubt.
 Sanctions may also provide specific needs of the victim such as removing the accused student from a class, residence hall, or the campus.
 The Southeast Missouri State University Sexual Assault Policy may be found here

 A civil suit may also be filed.
 Survivors of sexual assault have successfully sued for emotional distress, hospital fees, etc. Legal representation will need to be found and consulted.

 Any option or combination of these legal options may be pursued by you.
 Again, it is important to know that whatever you decide, you don't have to do it alone.